rust-lang/rfcs/0000-virtual.md

 Inner enum values can implicitly coerce to outer enum values.

-Inner struct pointer values can impliciitly coerce to outer struct pointer values.
+Inner struct pointer values can implicitly coerce to outer struct pointer values.
 Note that there is no coercion between struct values.
-Since all but leaf structs are unsized, they may not dereferenced.
+Since all but leaf structs are unsized, they may not be dereferenced.
 Thus we are immune to the object slicing problem from C++.

+**Open question: We could choose to force explicit coercions.
+It would make **sense for the behaviour to match sub-traits, whatever we decide for that.

 Via the DST rules, it should fall out that these coercions work for smart pointers as well as `&` and `Box` pointers.

-Note that this means if `R` is an inner struct of `S` and `S` implements a trait `T`, but `R` does not, then given a pointer to an `R` object, it may be coerced to an `S` in order to call methods defined in `T`, if the self type of those methods is a pointer to self (e.g., `&self`).
+Note that this means if `R` is an inner struct of `S` and `S` implements a trait `T`, but `R` does not, then given a pointer to an `R` object, it may be coerced (explicitly) to an `S` in order to call methods defined in `T`, if the self type of those methods is a pointer to self (e.g., `&self`).

+If in the future we decide that subtyping is useful, we could add it backwards compatibly.

 ## Generics

 (I feel the syntax could be nicer here, any ideas?)

 Nested items must specify formal and actual type parameters.
-The outer items type parameters must be given in `<>` after a `:` (similar to the inheritance notation, but no need to name the outer item).
+The outer items' type parameters must be given between `<>` after a `:` (similar to the inheritance notation, but no need to name the outer item).
 E.g.,

 ```
 struct Sg<X, Y> {